floatzcss/floatz/README.md

 Following this principles any layout based on *layouters* and *spacers* can be made responsive.

-See it in action: http://codepen.io/floatz/pen/raxYOv<br />
-See it in action: http://codepen.io/floatz/pen/qEZdyo<br />
-See it in action: http://codepen.io/floatz/pen/pvgZzP ...
+See it in action: http://codepen.io/collection/XkOQVX

 The following *responsive spacers* are provided out of the box: